By: Mark Laffan

-Over the past 18 months, there’s been a recurring pattern in executive search and RPO work: organizations begin a search with clear requirements, then pause or redirect mid-process.
-Not because the need has disappeared, but because circumstances have shifted enough to make them reconsider what they're hiring for.
+At Cielo, we’ve seen a recent pattern in executive search and RPO: organizations start with clear requirements, then pause or pivot mid-process — not because the need disappeared, but because shifting conditions force them to reassess what they're really hiring for.

 What industry peers are saying